ArtDev-HE/ai-ticket-management-system/docs/DEV_PREPROD_CHECKLIST.md

 		 - Note: the signing uses `CHAT_EXPORT_SECRET` and may fall back to `JWT_SECRET` or a dev secret if env not set.
 	 - Why temporary: the flow is useful for dev but must be configured securely for production — especially key management and verification.
 	 - Suggested remediation:
 	 	 - Require `CHAT_EXPORT_SECRET` to be provided in production (fail fast on startup if absent).
-		 - Audit the export format, signature algorithm, and ensure no sensitive data is included in exports.
+Do not fall back to `JWT_SECRET` or a dev secret in production.
+	 	 - Audit the export format and signature algorithm.
+The current export embeds a single-line signed JSON payload between HTML comment markers in the exported Markdown file:
+	 		 - <!--CHAT_EXPORT_JSON_START {..signed json..} CHAT_EXPORT_JSON_END-->
+	 	 - Ensure the exported JSON excludes any sensitive PII or tokens.
+Consider encrypting exports at rest or restricting export capability to authorized roles only.
+	 	 - Ensure the import endpoint enforces ownership (payload.employeeId === req.user.employeeId) and verifies the HMAC signature before accepting data.

 6) Debug UI and client fallbacks
 	 - Files / places: